 The group is a truly free and safe space.
 It is NOT a support group.
 Participants are not trying to give advice.
 No one is judging, nor is anyone expressing sentiments that could be interpreted as “feeling sorry” for another.
 People just listen, patiently – no jumping in and finishing sentences for another – the sense that there is enough time is profound and a gift.
 I have witnessed participants literally relax into this freedom… What the program gives to people is a space and time that is removed from the structure of the rest of the world – space and time to reflect as they wish (and if they wish)… This freedom lets every one follow their own musings.
 And those musings – and the group dynamic – have been a joy for everyone.

-Support for Our Founder’s Leadership
+Our Founder’s Leadership of our National Community

 Diane Menio, Center for Advocacy for the Rights and Interests of the Elderly: